rohanchoudharyy/AutomationQA2021/Readme.md

 6. use the docker-compose.yml file for the next step
 7. `docker-compose -f /path/to/docker-compose.yml up -d`
 8. This makes the grid up and running. you can verify it by visiting : `http://localhost:4444/grid/console`
-9. To run the test cases on docker set, browser = chrome/firefox , headless = no and docker = true.
+9. To run the test cases on docker, set browser = chrome/firefox , headless = no and docker = true in the config.properties file.
+10. To run the test cases parallally in two browsers in docker : Use the contents of testNg_parallel_browser.xml file and comment lines 106 - 109 and uncomment lines 111 - 116 in the BaseTest.java files present in the tests module of src/test/java.
+A sample screenshot of running test cases parallally in two browsers is present in the project folder.

 ##Problems
-Sometimes the test cases would fail as it won't be locate the WebElements.
+1. Sometimes the test cases would fail as it won't be locate the WebElements.
 Please re-run the test in such cases.
 The project comes with a test_reports.html file, you may check the test reports before running any tests, to see how it should behave normally.
+2. I was able to run test cases parallaly in docker but when trying to run the test cases parallally in docker, there were a lot errors while running the test cases and it stops abruptly.
+3. Test cases are failing randomly in headless mode.
+Thread.sleep could avoid these mistakes but I have tried not to use them unnecessarily.
+4. There is no headless mode available for Edge